liebki/MMOGA-Product-Scraper/README.md

 #### Is it working?

-Right now in end of July '22, this tool is working pretty good
+Right now in end of July '22, this tool is working pretty nice!

 ## License